Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-use-stacks-connect-with-angular.md

 ng new --minimal --inline-style --inline-template
 ```

-You'll be asked to enter some preferences: whether your app with use routing, and whether you want to use a CSS preprocessor like SASS.
-For sake of this tutorial, we're keeping things simple.
+You'll be asked to enter some preferences: whether your app uses routing and whether you want to use a CSS preprocessor like SASS.
+For the sake of this tutorial, we're keeping things simple.
 No routing.
 No preprocessing.

-Inside the newly created `ng-stacks-connect` directory, let's boot up the development server which defaults to [localhost:4200](http://localhost:4200).
+Inside the newly created `ng-stacks-connect` directory, let's boot up the development server, which defaults to [localhost:4200](http://localhost:4200).

 ```sh
 cd ng-stacks-connect